-Changes of benefit terms reflect changes in assumptions and other inputs including a change in the discount rate from 3.51% to 2.21% and change in initial year medical trend from 8% to 7%.
+Changes of benefit terms reflect changes in assumptions and other inputs including a change in the discount rate from 2.21% to 2.16%.
+There was no change in initial year medical trend from 7%.

 Sensitivity of the Total OPEB Liability to Changes in the Discount Rate